Waterford Suir Valley Railway: Future development

 New platforms were completed along the line at Mount Congreve Gardens and Bilberry where the local council has also created a coach parking area.
 Further halts are planned for the Woodstown Viking site and Waterford Institute of Technology Carriganore Campus.

 In late 2020, with the support of Wexford County Council and Irish Rail, the engineering team were able to salvage track from Rosbercon (New Ross) station being lifted as part of the preparation for the Waterford to New Ross Greenway.
-This track is due to be used for the creation of an additional passing loop which is expected to be necessary for the preparations to return steam to the line with efforts underway to source a suitable locomotive for restoration as funds become available.
+This track is due to be used for the creation of an additional passing loop which is expected to be necessary for the preparations to return steam to the line with the recent successful efforts to source a suitable locomotive for restoration as funds become available.
 The charity is attempting to source additional infrastructure including a water tower and turntable.

-In 2021, the station is due to be connected to the nearby village of Kilmeaden by an extension of the Greenway undertaken by Waterford Council.
+In 2021, work was completed to connect the station to the nearby village of Kilmeaden by an extension of the Greenway undertaken by Waterford Council.